-What are the Best Free Websites to Learn to Program?
+What Are the Best Free Websites to Learn to Program?

 The Internet has new websites, tutorials, and videos added everyday.
 The tough part is finding the quality websites to use.
 The following is a list of websites to get started learning basic programming skills, and to sharpen your existing skills.

 The important thing is to remember to use these websites to gain basic knowledge and skills, and then use these skills to build sites and basic apps for your portfolio.
 For most software and development teams, certifications and schools don't matter as much as what you can do and what you've built.